 For more information on the festival and to purchase tickets, visit beeronbridge.com.

-Each year the Portland Downtown Development Authority budgets for Façade and Sign Grants to assist property owners with projects including rehabilitation, restoration, window & door repairs, awnings and limited painting & maintenance projects as well as signage.
+Each year the Portland Downtown Development Authority budgets for Façade and Sign Improvement Funds to assist property owners with projects including rehabilitation, restoration, window & door repairs, awnings and limited painting & maintenance projects as well as signage.
 Regular maintenance or proposed work that compromises the historic integrity of a property is ineligible for funding.
-This is a grant reimbursement award, funded at the discretion of the DDA Board and it’s Design Team.
-Applicants are subject to various reviews and all awards are subject to funding.
+This is an incentive reimbursement award, funded at the discretion of the DDA Board and it’s Design Team.
+Applicants are subject to various reviews and all awards are subject to funding availability.

-Portland Downtown’s Façade Grant program has recently been revised.
-The program is still a voluntary, local grant award to encourage proper treatment of historic properties.
+Portland Downtown’s Façade Incentive program has recently been revised.
+The program is still a voluntary, local funding award to encourage proper treatment of historic properties.
 It is designed to incentivize projects that follow the Secretary of the Interior’s Standards for Rehabilitation.
 Eligible properties may receive up to $5,000 toward their project.
-The grant program requires a 50/50 match and is paid after work is complete and all contractors are paid in full.
+The program requires a 50/50 match and is paid after work is complete and all contractors are paid in full.